linode/docs/docs/products/storage/object-storage/guides/aws-sdk-for-python/index.md

 ### Examples

--  Upload the file "file.txt", which is located in the same directory as my python script, to the bucket called "example-bucket".
+-  Upload the file "file.txt", which is located in the same directory as your python script, to the bucket called "example-bucket".
 Name this new object "file.txt", the same as the filename.

         client.upload_file(Filename='file.txt', Bucket='example-bucket', Key='file.txt')